-30 Choice of Law

-31 [2] A licensed paralegal practitioner may be potentially subject to more than one set of rules of

-- 32 professional conduct that impose different obligations.
-The licensed paralegal practitioner may - 33 be licensed to practice in more than one jurisdiction with differing rules or may be admitted to - 34 practice before a particular court with rules that differ from those of the jurisdiction or - 35 jurisdictions in which the licensed paralegal practitioner is licensed to practice.
-Additionally, the - 36 licensed paralegal practitioner's conduct may involve significant contacts with more than one - 37 jurisdiction. - 38 [3] Paragraph (b) seeks to resolve such potential conflicts.
-Its premise is that minimizing - 39 conflicts between rules, as well as uncertainty about which rules are applicable, is in the best - 40 interest of both clients and the profession (as well as the bodies having authority to regulate the

-41 profession).
-Accordingly, it takes the approach of (i) providing that any particular conduct of a

-42 licensed paralegal practitioner shall be subject to only one set of rules of professional conduct,

-43 (ii) making the determination of which set of rules applies to particular conduct as

-44 straightforward as possible, consistent with recognition of appropriate regulatory interests of

-45 relevant jurisdictions, and (iii) providing protection from discipline for licensed paralegal

-46 practitioners who act reasonably in the face of uncertainty.

-47 [4] Paragraph (b)(1) provides that, as to a licensed paralegal practitioner's conduct relating to a

-48 proceeding pending before a tribunal, the licensed paralegal practitioner shall be subject only to of a proceeding not yet pending before a tribunal, paragraph (b)(2) provides that a licensed

-49 the rules of the jurisdiction in which the tribunal sits unless the rules of the tribunal, including its

-50 choice of law rule, provide otherwise.
-As to all other conduct, including conduct in anticipation

-52 paralegal practitioner shall be subject to the rules of the jurisdiction in which the licensed

-53 paralegal practitioner's conduct occurred, or, if the predominant effect of the conduct is in

-54 another jurisdiction, the rules of that jurisdiction shall be applied to the conduct.
-In the case of

-55 conduct in anticipation of a proceeding that is likely to be before a tribunal, the predominant

-56 effect of such conduct could be where the conduct occurred, where the tribunal sits or in another

-57 jurisdiction.
-If the jurisdiction where the conduct occurred and the jurisdiction where the
+31 practice before a particular court with rules that differ from those of the jurisdiction or jurisdictions in which the licensed paralegal practitioner is licensed to practice.
+Additionally, the 32 33 licensed paralegal practitioner's conduct may involve significant contacts with more than one jurisdiction.
+34 [3] Paragraph (b) seeks to resolve such potential conflicts.
+Its premise is that minimizing 35 36 conflicts between rules, as well as uncertainty about which rules are applicable, is in the best interest of both clients and the profession (as well as the bodies having authority to regulate the 37 profession).
+Accordingly, it takes the approach of (i) providing that any particular conduct of a 38 licensed paralegal practitioner shall be subject to only one set of rules of professional conduct, 39 (ii) making the determination of which set of rules applies to particular conduct as 40 straightforward as possible, consistent with recognition of appropriate regulatory interests of 41 relevant jurisdictions, and (iii) providing protection from discipline for licensed paralegal 42 practitioners who act reasonably in the face of uncertainty.
+43 [4] Paragraph (b)(1) provides that, as to a licensed paralegal practitioner's conduct relating to 44 a proceeding pending before a tribunal, the licensed paralegal practitioner shall be subject only to 45 46 the rules of the jurisdiction in which the tribunal sits unless the rules of the tribunal, including its choice of law rule, provide otherwise.
+As to all other conduct, including conduct in anticipation 47 48 of a proceeding not yet pending before a tribunal, paragraph (b)(2) provides that a licensed paralegal practitioner shall be subject to the rules of the jurisdiction in which the licensed 49 50 paralegal practitioner's conduct occurred, or, if the predominant effect of the conduct is in another jurisdiction, the rules of that jurisdiction shall be applied to the conduct.
+In the case of 51 52 conduct in anticipation of a proceeding that is likely to be before a tribunal, the predominant effect of such conduct could be where the conduct occurred, where the tribunal sits or in another 53 54 jurisdiction.
+If the jurisdiction where the conduct occurred and the jurisdiction where the 55 predominant effects of the conduct were felt both lack rules of professional practice for licensed paralegal practitioners then these rules shall apply to the conduct at issue.
+56 [5] When a licensed paralegal practitioner's conduct involves significant contacts with more 57 58 than one jurisdiction, it may not be clear whether the predominant effect of the licensed paralegal practitioner's conduct will occur in a jurisdiction other than the one in which the conduct 59 occurred.
+So long as the licensed paralegal practitioner's conduct conforms to the rules of a 60 61 jurisdiction in which the licensed paralegal practitioner reasonably believes the predominant